GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/README.txt

 this License.
 You must supply a copy of this License.
-If the work during execution displays copyright notices, you must include the copyright notice for the Library among them, as well as a reference directing the user to the copy of this License.
+If the work during execution displays copyright notices, you must include the copyright notice for the Library among them, as well as a reference directing the userBean to the copy of this License.
 Also, you must do one of these things:

    a) Accompany the work with the complete corresponding